 Also starting with version 2.2. when receiving batched messages one-at-a-time, the last message contains a boolean header set to true.
-This header can be obtained by adding the @Header(AmqpHeaders.LAST_IN_BATCH) boolean last' parameter to your listener method.
+This header can be obtained by adding the @Header(AmqpHeaders.LAST\IN\BATCH) boolean last' parameter to your listener method.
 The header is mapped from MessageProperties.isLastInBatch().
-In addition, AmqpHeaders.BATCH_SIZE is populated with the size of the batch in every message fragment.
+In addition, AmqpHeaders.BATCH\SIZE is populated with the size of the batch in every message fragment.

-In addition, property consumerBatchEnabled has been added the new to SimpleMessageListenerContainer.
+In addition, a new property consumerBatchEnabled has been added to the SimpleMessageListenerContainer.
 When this is true, the container will create a batch of messages, up to batchSize; a partial batch is delivered if receiveTimeout elapses with no new messages arriving.
 If a producer-created batch is received, it is debatched and added to the consumer-side batch; therefore the actual number of messages delivered may exceed batchSize, which represents the number of messages received from the broker. deBatchingEnabled must be true when consumerBatchEnabled is true; the container factory will enforce this requirement.

 '''

-OBean
+@Bean

 public SimpleRabbitListenerContainerFactory consumerBatchContainerFactory() {

 SimpleRabbitListenerContainerFactory factory = new

 SimpleRabbitListenerContainerFactory();

 factory.setConnectionFactory(rabbitConnectionFactory());

 factory.setConsumerTagStrategy(consumerTagStrategy());

 factory.setBatchListener(true); // configures a BatchMessageListenerAdapter

 factory.setBatchSize(2);

 factory.setConsumerBatchEnabled(true);

 return factory;

 }

 '''